TheMariday/marimapper/README.md

 This works best in a dim environment so please make sure your camera isn't pointing at any other light sources!
 (Test in Step 1)

 ## Step 0: Install requirements
-After downloading this repository, run `pip install -r requirements.txt`
+After downloading this repository and installing Python, run `pip install -r requirements.txt`

-This should install everything you need to run L3D.

 ## Step 1: Run the camera checker (recommended)
 This will check your camera is compatible with L3D.